-FOURTH OF JULY EXECUTIVE BOARD is responsible for the fundraising, coordination and presentation of the City's annual Fourth of July Celebration, including a parade, fireworks, 5K run and related entertainment.
+FOURTH OF JULY EXECUTIVE BOARD was established in 1983, by MC 2.106.010 which is responsible for the fundraising, coordination and presentation of the City's annual Fourth of July Celebration, including a parade, fireworks, 5K run and related entertainment.
 The board meets monthly on the 1st Wednesday at 6:00 pm year-round, with two meetings in May and weekly or as-needed meetings in June.
 The meetings are held in B-8 on the Lower Level of the Civic Center, 2000 Main Street.
 Appointments are made on an as-needed basis.
 Staff support is provided through the Community Services Department at (714) 374-5312.